harvind-here/harvind-here/README.md

 <h3 align="center">Aspiring AI Developer | AI & ML Enthusiast</h3>

 <!-- Bio -->
-<p align="center">A guy with interests on AI,ML,Web Development??
+<p align="center">A guy with interests on AI and Web Development??
 The answer is Yes!
 Currently indulging in Neural Networks and Web Development striving to become an industry-ready AI/ML Developer!</p>

 <!-- Skills -->